PLEASE NOTE: The Alumni Association website will be down from 6 PM ET on Thursday, May 30, until 8 AM ET Monday, June 3.

 A student must plainly exhibit all three of these characteristics to be granted the award.

-The awardee receives one book from among several titles drawn from the Johns Hopkins University Press, the oldest university publisher in North America.
-The book will be chosen by the student’s school faculty or administration representative.
+The awardee receives a book from the Johns Hopkins University Press, the oldest university publisher in North America.

-- So the Story Goes: Twenty-Five Years of the Johns Hopkins Short Fiction Series, edited by John T. Irwin and Jean McGarry
+The book offered will be So the Story Goes: Twenty-Five Years of the Johns Hopkins Short Fiction Series, edited by John T. Irwin and Jean McGarry.